Columbia-NLP-Lab/PAPILLON/README.md

 # PAPILLON

+**First, a motivating example:**

+Suppose your original query for ChatGPT is "Generate a cover letter for a research internship position at *[insert research institution here]*, my name is *Siyan Li*, here is my CV: *[insert well-formatted CV texts here]*."; the italicized parts represent Personally Identifiable Information (PII).
+We have limited control over how our data is used once the servers hosting ChatGPT gains access to it.
+Therefore, a good way to be privacy-conscious is to prevent your PII to be exposed to ChatGPT in the first place.

+Ideally, we want a system we use to prompt a cloud-based LLM such that:
+- You receive high-quality responses from the system, which interacts with this cloud-based LLM
+- As little of your PII is leaked to this cloud-based LLM as possible

+So, we built PAPILLON.

+**What is PAPILLON?**

-PAPILLON is a framework where trusted but weaker models can use untrusted but more powerful models as tools in order to preserve user inference-time privacy.
+PAPILLON is a semi-local framework where **trusted but weaker** models (e.g. locally-hosted Llama-3 models) can use **untrusted but more powerful** models as **tools** in order to preserve user inference-time privacy.

 ![An overview of PAPILLON](figs/1.png)

-## TO-DOs

-- [ ] Add version of DSPy from the original code base for optimization and inference for reproducibility; currently, PAPILLON is compatible with the newest version of DSPy for inference (interactive mode).
-- [x] Complete PUPA data processing code.
-- [ ] Add PUPA to Huggingface.
-- [ ] Build a Flask server and simple UI for PAPILLON.
-- [ ] Make PAPILLON installable via PyPI.

 ## Getting Started

+### To Use PAPILLON on Your Own Data
+We have an **end-to-end** tutorial for defining and optimizing your own PAPILLON module using our newest version of PUPA dataset.
+Please refer to `papillon_tutorial.ipynb`.

 ### To Reproduce Our Results
 Please refer to the `papillon_v1.0` branch for the original version of our code and data to reproduce the results.

-### To Use PAPILLON on Your Own Data
-We have an end-to-end tutorial for defining and optimizing your own PAPILLON module using our newest version of PUPA dataset.
-Please refer to `papillon_tutorial.ipynb`.

 ## Installation
 We are working on making PAPILLON a PyPI package.
 Until then, you would unfortunately need to clone the repository first.